wger-project/helm-charts/README.md

 kubectl -n wger apply -f job-dump.yaml
 ```

-Now move away the current db in your storage, so that the new postges image will create a new one:
+Now move away the current db in your storage, so that the new postges image will create a new one -> this needs to be done accessing your storage from outside the cluster:

 ```bash
 # move the old database -> can be removed after the upgrade was successful